PPOL 5203 - Data Science I: Foundations

 • Computational thinking: how to approach problems and devise solutions from a computational perspective.

-• Get you started on Python and a bit of SQL for applied data science; lay the foundations for the remainder of the core sequence
+• Get you started on Python, introduce some useful tools (scrapping, text analysis and API applications of GenAI models), and bit of SQL for applied data science; lay the foundations for the remainder of the core DS sequence

 • Workflows and tools: Git/Github + Commandline.